 Three Decades of Service

-St. Matthew’s House began in 1987 when a group of Naples parishioners followed a calling to bring food to a homeless population living in a nearby wooded area.
+St. Matthew’s House began in 1987 when a bible study group followed a calling to bring food to a homeless population living in a nearby wooded area.

 The “Task Force for the Homeless” began gathering contributions of both food and clothing, establishing the mission’s food pantry.

-As a 501(c)(3), our 100% donation model allows all of our operating expenses to be covered by unique social enterprises – which enable us to direct 100% of all public donations toward our life-changing programs that continue to enrich countless lives in our community.
+As a 501(c)(3), our 100% donation model allows all of our operating expenses to be covered by unique social enterprises – which enables us to direct 100% of all public donations toward our life-changing programs that continue to enrich countless lives in our community.

 Matthew 25: 35-36, 40

 “For I was hungry and you gave Me food; I was thirsty and you gave Me drink; I was a stranger and you took Me in; I was naked and you clothed Me; I was sick and you visited Me; I was in prison and you came to Me.
 Assuredly, I say to you, inasmuch as you did it to one of the least of these My brethren, you did it to Me.”

 Today, St. Matthew’s House continues to run the original Emergency/Transitional Housing and Feeding Ministry along with its Justin’s Place Recovery Program, Collier County jail chaplain service, 6 thrift stores, a breakfast and lunch café that includes a full-service catering company, and retreat/conference center.

 St. Matthew’s House works to eliminate the elements of poverty at their base.
 Our homeless shelter and feeding ministry have opened their doors to countless lives without taking a day off in more than a quarter century.